 Nishiki market is a street filled with food stalls, it’s covered so it’s also nice when rains in Kyoto.
-The covered streets around it have shops for souvenirs, clothes and many matcha tea products (check my matcha recipes here), but the food market is recognizable by the colored glass in the ceiling.
+The covered streets around it have shops for souvenirs, clothes and many matcha tea products (check my matcha recipes here), but the food market is recognisable by the colored glass in the ceiling.
 At Nishiki market you’ll find all the Kyoto staples.
 Including some things that are quite strange to us, like squid stuffed with a quail egg in its head.
 I didn’t eat that one but I took a picture when someone else ordered it.
 Luckily there are also some more accessible options like vanilla and matcha soft serve ice cream.

 There’s a nice restaurant for Okonomiyaki (Japanese savoury pancakes) in Kyoto.
 You can find it in the Gion neighborhood at the crossing of Shijo Dori and Yamato Oji Dori.
 The colorful interior is made up of countless collections like tea bags and Astro Boy figurines.
 You might think you’ll have to choose an ingredient from the list, but actually the Okonomiyaki has everything inside it.
 You can order a vegetarian version and you can also leave out the egg.